iamfranco/PersonConsoleApp/README.md

 If the user wants to use a 3rd part CSV parser to parse the CSV file instead of using the default CSV parser of this application, then they'll need to create **a new class** that implements the `IPersonCsvParser` interface.

-And in that in that new class, implement the `.Parse` method to use their desired CSV parser implementation.
+And in that **new class**, implement the `.Parse` method to use their desired CSV parser implementation.

 ![Adapter UML Diagram](diagrams/UML/Adapter.png)